MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/usbview.md

 ## Troubleshoot common USB problems

-If you're trying to diagnose a USB device, more information is available at [Troubleshoot common USB problems](https://support.microsoft.com/windows/troubleshoot-common-usb-problems-5e9a9b49-ad43-702e-083e-6107e95deb88).
+If you're trying to diagnose a USB device, more information is available at [Fix USB-C problems in Windows](https://support.microsoft.com/windows/fix-usb-c-problems-in-windows-f4e0e529-74f5-cdae-3194-43743f30eed2).